Did Spencer Pratt Just Majorly Diss Lauren Conrad?

 Ouch!

-Spencer, who welcomed his own son Gunner Stone with wife Heidi Montag earlier this month, even clarified his comment.
+Spencer, who welcomed his own son Gunner Stone with wife Heidi Montag earlier this month, even clarified his comment—giving little doubt to his true feelings.

 Maybe Spence would have liked it better if the lil' lamb had been dressed up as a giant crystal?